 Just behind the cathedral is an overlook at the top of the city walls, providing a sweeping view of the Maltese countryside below.
 This view looks south in the general direction of where we had just come from (the temples).

-On our way back to the bus, we passed this interesting tourist trap device, a piece of chain mail that is supposed to represent the Knights of the Order of Malta (also known as the Knights of St. John; the full technical name is Sovereign Military Hospitaller Order of Saint John of Jerusalem of Rhodes and of Malta).
+On our way back to the bus, we passed this interesting tourist trap device.
+It’s a piece of chain mail that supposedly represents the Knights of the Order of Malta (also known as the Knights of St. John; the full technical name is Sovereign Military Hospitaller Order of Saint John of Jerusalem of Rhodes and of Malta).
 Chivalrous orders such as these used to exist throughout Western Europe, but it is the one of the few that has survived to this day.
 The order was soverign over Malta from 1530-1798, and while its nation-state ended with its ejection by Napoleon, the order itself managed to survive, and still claims roughly 13,000 members.
 Though I attempted to discourage it, the UPGRD hat would not be denied the opportunity to rest on top of the knight’s head for a cheesy photo op.

 With our tour of Mdina complete, we first headed to the Ta’ Qali Crafts Village, a couple of miles outside town.
 It’s basically an artisan’s co-op, where local craftsmen, mostly glass blowers, can sell their goods in a common shop.
 If you’re looking for blown glass trinkets, this is probably as good a spot as any to buy some, especially with all the clearance racks dumping older merchandise at 40-50% discounts.
 We saw a nice view of the city walls of Mdina as we hit the road back to Valletta.